kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/certificate_management.md

 ### CA Rotation

 For platform operators who want to rotate PCAs without interaction from ingress users, it's suggested to prevent use of the [acm-pca-arn annotation](annotations.md#acm-pca-arn) using a policy-engine.
 This ensures a smooth and controlled PCA rotation, as adjusting the PCA ARN on the controller's flag will cause the controller to reissue all certificates for all enabled ingress objects, effectively rotating to a new pre-provisioned PCA.

+## Limitations

+By using this feature the number of hostnames (Subject Alternative Names) you can specify in `spec.tls[].hosts` on a single ingress resource is limited by your AWS account's ACM SAN quota.
+The [default limit](https://docs.aws.amazon.com/acm/latest/userguide/acm-limits.html#general-limits) is 10 SANs per certificate.
+If you need more, request a quota increase via the AWS Service Quotas console.